-- b) Patient has tried or is concomitantly receiving one of Fintepla, Diacomit or clobazam; AND - iii.
-The medication is prescribed by or in consultation with a neurologist; OR - B) Patient is Currently Receiving Epidiolex.
+- b) Patient has failure, contraindication or intolerance, or is concomitantly receiving one of Fintepla, Diacomit or clobazam; AND - iii.
+The medication is prescribed by or in consultation with a neurologist. - B) Patient is Currently Receiving Epidiolex.
 Approve for 1 year if the patient is responding to therapy (e.g., reduced seizure severity, frequency, and/or duration) as determined by the prescriber. - 2.
 Lennox-Gastaut Syndrome.
 Approve if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient is \geq 1 year of age; AND - Patient has tried or is concomitantly receiving at least two other antiseizure medications; AND Note: Examples of other antiseizure medications include lamotrigine, topiramate, Banzel, felbamate, clobazam, valproic acid, levetiracetam, zonisamide, Fycompa, vigabatrin.

-iii.
-The medication is prescribed by or in consultation with a neurologist; OR

-- B) Patient is Currently Receiving Epidiolex.
+Approve for 1 year if the patient meets the following (i, ii, and iii): - i.
+Patient is $\geq$ 1 year of age; AND - Patient has failure, contraindication or intolerance, or is concomitantly receiving at least two other antiseizure medications; AND Note: Examples of other antiseizure medications include lamotrigine, topiramate, - Banzel, felbamate, clobazam, valproic acid, levetiracetam, zonisamide, Fycompa, vigabatrin. - iii.
+The medication is prescribed by or in consultation with a neurologist. - B) Patient is Currently Receiving Epidiolex.
 Approve for 1 year if the patient is responding to therapy (e.g., reduced seizure severity, frequency, and/or duration) as determined by the prescriber. - 3.
 Tuberous Sclerosis Complex.
 Approve if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient is \geq 1 year of age; AND - Patient has tried or is concomitantly receiving at least two other antiseizure medications; AND Note: Examples of other antiseizure medications include valproic acid, lamotrigine, topiramate, clonazepam, levetiracetam, zonisamide, Banzel, felbamate, clobazam, Fycompa, vigabatrin, everolimus.

-- iii.
-The medication is prescribed by or in consultation with a neurologist; OR - B) Patient is Currently Receiving Epidiolex.
+Approve for 1 year if the patient meets the following (i, ii, and iii): - i.
+Patient is $\geq$ 1 year of age; AND - Patient has failure, contraindication or intolerance, or is concomitantly receiving at least two other antiseizure medications; AND Note: Examples of other antiseizure medications include valproic acid, lamotrigine, topiramate, clonazepam, levetiracetam, zonisamide, Banzel, felbamate, clobazam, Fycompa, vigabatrin, everolimus. - iii.
+The medication is prescribed by or in consultation with a neurologist. - B) Patient is Currently Receiving Epidiolex.
 Approve for 1 year if the patient is responding to therapy (e.g., reduced seizure severity, frequency, and/or duration) as determined by the prescriber.